GM Ecotec engine: 2.0 LNF (Z20NHH Opel)

-A turbocharged direct injected (redubbed Spark Ignition Direct Injection) Ecotec was introduced in the 2007 Pontiac Solstice GXP and Saturn Sky Red Line.
+A turbocharged direct-injected (redubbed Spark Ignition Direct Injection) Ecotec was introduced in the 2007 Pontiac Solstice GXP and Saturn Sky Red Line.
 In these applications, the engine is mounted longitudinally.
 Displacement is 1998 cc with a square 86 mm bore and stroke.
 Compression is 9.2:1 and maximum boost is 1.4 bar, delivering 260 hp at 5300 rpm and 260 lbft of torque from 2500 to 5250 rpm.
 Engine redline is at 6300 rpm and premium fuel is recommended.
 The sodium filled exhaust valves were based on technology developed for the Corvette V8 powertrains.
-The sodium fuses and becomes a liquid at idle, which improves conductivity and draws heat away from the valve face and valve guide towards the stem to be cooled by the engine oil circulating in this area.
+The sodium fuses and becomes a liquid at idle, which improves thermal conductivity and draws heat away from the valve face and valve guide towards the stem to be cooled by the engine oil circulating in this area.
 The camshaft-driven direct injection systems pressurizes the fuel to 31 bar at idle, and up to 155 bar at wide-open throttle.
 The "Gen II" block is similar to the 2.4 L and also features VVT technology.
 The Gen II block was developed using data from racing programs and computer simulations.
 The bore walls and bulkheads were strengthened with a weight increase of 2.5 lb.
 The coolant jackets were expanded to improve heat transfer, resulting in a coolant capacity increase of 0.5 liters.

 In December 2008, GM released a Turbo Upgrade Kit for the LNF engine which increases horsepower to 290 hp and torque to up to 340 lbft, depending on the model.
 The kit retailed for $650 and includes remapped engine calibration and upgraded 3 MAP sensors.
 The kit is covered by the cars' existing GM warranties.
 Boost pressure was increased from 18psi (1.24 bar) to 21psi (1.44 bar).